philsturgeon/phil.tech/_posts/2014-11-25-treehouse-standards-best-practices.markdown

 image: /assets/article_images/2014-11-25-treehouse-standards-best-practices/camera.jpg
 ---

-A while ago [Treehouse] got in touch with me, and asked me if I would be interested in working with them.
+A while ago [Treehouse] got in touch with me, and asked me if I would be interested in working with them on a video course.
 They wanted more PHP-related content, and they had heard I knew a thing or two about that.

-We talked about a few options, and they were interested in PSRs, things like PHP The Right Way, etc, and we ended up settling on a course called: [Standards and Best Practices].
+We talked about a few options, and they were interested in PSRs, things like [PHP The Right Way], etc, and we ended up settling on a course called: [Standards and Best Practices].

 This is the outline: